Fazorath/AbyssTracker/README.md

 I now have an abyssal tracker that prompt for profit which should always remain a stable 31m and then asks for time.
 I am going to focus now on making an average tracker at the end of the session that shows up to tell you how much you made per hour.

+# 4/21/24
+Incursion modules Try again prompt has been updated to use 0 and 1 aswell as added a incursions ran counter like in the abyss module to keep track.